Democrats release tips for election campaigns to fight online disinformation

 The DNC also shared its digital literacy tips for the general public, which included steps such as actively seeking out multiple authoritative sources, being aware of “Russian propaganda outlets” and learning about the flow of online disinformation.

-Reporting by Elizabeth Culliford; Editing by Bill Berkrot
+Reporting by Elizabeth Culliford; Editing by Bill Berkrot and Edwina Gibbs